Afshintm/Battleship/README.md

 ### Api Endpoints: ###

-There is a postman collection in the Doc folder of the repository, you can use to work with the api.
+## There is a postman collection in the Doc folder, you can use to work with the api. ##

 In Summary: